Athens' Best Greek Restaurants: Varied and Tasty City Dining Spots

 Alatsi, which means natural sea salt in the Cretan dialect, is situated very close to the Athens Hilton and is a favorite hangout for celebrities, politicians and journalists.
 Specializing in simple Greek cuisine, all the products are acquired from small quality controlled units all over Greece and dishes are prepared with simplicity and respect to tradition.
 Alatsi has been repeatedly awarded for the high quality of cuisine and the excellent service.
-Definitely try the Grilled free range chicken breast with sweet frumenty from Parnonas mountain, the Grilled spotted grouper fillet (from Andros island) with steamed greens, olive oil and lemon, the Chickpeas puree with grilled smoked eel, and for dessert Iordanis bougatsa (savory cheese pastry) straight from Chania.
-For lunch, except for the a la carte menu, try the new specialties such as steamed spinach roots, tender piglet, baby artichokes or order your own special dishes beforehand.
+Definitely try the grilled free range chicken breast with tomato, cinnamon and homemade pasta , the white grouper in the oven with tomato, garlic, parsley and potato puree the fava beans from Feneos with smoked eel and for dessert "Esperina" with wheat, pomegranate seeds, roasted almonds and nuts.
 The delicious salads, dishes with fish or meat and other specialties are gluten free.
 You can also order your own tailor made menu without gluten, either adapting an existing dish or creating something specially for you.
+Their chef Vassiliki and her team of young cooks offer a delectable choice of the best seasonal vegetables and local produce that varies depending on the day.
+All the dishes are cooked with olive oil and the influence of Cretan cuisine is strong.
 (21 0721 0501)

 Seventeen bar and restaurant is an establishment in itself and has a long and interesting history, since 1957, which has been described in one of the owner's books, and includes reminisces about visiting celebrities, political events in Greece and comments by foreign correspondents and journalists.
 Reputed to serve the best dry martini in Athens, Fotis Krikzoni¢s fame has reached the New York Times and has also been mentioned by Frank Sinatra.
 His inventive cocktails have been awarded and are now served in many other countries.
 The cuisine is based on traditional Greek dishes for lunch and an international menu for dinner.
 Later in the evening, piano music adds a pleasant note to the atmosphere.
 During the summer months Seventeen is open only for lunch.
 (210 3647049)